 OverviewPrint this page

-Research suggests that a lifelong, regular and moderate intake of coffee/caffeine may have an effect on physiological, age-related cognitive decline: in women, and those over 80 years old in particular5-23,76,77.
-Moderate coffee consumption is typically defined as 3-5 cups per day, based on the European Food Safety Authority’s review of caffeine safety78.
+Research suggests that a lifelong, regular and moderate intake of coffee/caffeine may have an effect on physiological, age-related cognitive decline: in women, and those over 80 years old in particular1-23.
+Moderate coffee consumption is typically defined as 3-5 cups per day, based on the European Food Safety Authority’s review of caffeine safety24.

-In the case of Alzheimer’s Disease, research points to an inverse association between lifelong coffee consumption and the risk of developing this condition28-37.
+In the case of Alzheimer’s Disease (AD), research points to an inverse association between lifelong coffee consumption and the risk of developing this condition24-35.
 However, as research in this area is still limited, further studies are required.
-A number of studies have suggested that caffeine may be involved in the observed effect38-43, but other coffee constituents such as trigonelline44-45 and polyphenols46-47 are also of interest.
+A number of studies have suggested that caffeine may be involved in the observed effect36-41, but other coffee constituents such as trigonelline42-44 and polyphenols45-46 are also of interest.

-Epidemiological studies also suggest an inverse association between coffee consumption and the risk of developing Parkinson’s Disease50-64.
-Research has indicated that caffeine may be involved in the potential preventative effect coffee consumption has on Parkinson’s Disease57,65-68.
+Epidemiological studies also suggest an inverse association between coffee consumption and the risk of developing Parkinson’s Disease (PD) 47-63.
+Research has indicated that caffeine may be involved in the potential preventative effect coffee consumption has on PD54,64-67.
 Caffeine may play a role by antagonising adenosine A2A receptors.
-Such antagonists are thought to have neuroprotective properties57,65-68.
+Such antagonists are thought to have neuroprotective properties54,68-70.

-Several human studies have also reported that coffee consumption may have a protective effect on the risk of stroke71-75, especially in women72.
+Several human studies have also reported that coffee consumption may have a protective effect on the risk of stroke71-76, especially in women72.

 This information is intended for Healthcare professional audiences.